This post may contain affiliate links.

 You can also buy bath slippers, and – this is a direct quote – “Reusable Swim Diapers.”
 Isn’t that what you’ve always wanted?
 Kidding.
 They’re required for children under 2, which kind of makes me want to stick to the pool at the adults only sauna upstairs.

-There is a casual restaurant in the main area as well as one upstairs.
+There is a casual restaurant in the main area of the Wiesbaden therme as well as one upstairs.

 For spa treatments, you can book something at the Aukammtal’s spa section, the Casa del Silencio – the House of Silence.
 It sounds a bit like a funeral home, but it’s where to get things like facials, manicures and massages.